jamiemcstay/Project-1/README.md

 ### Typography

-When designing the surface plane in figma, I had used:
+When designing the surface plane in figma, I used:
 - Krona 1
 - Inter